godopy/godopy/CYTHON_INTRO.md

 This will turn our `_demo` folder into a Python [package](https://docs.python.org/3/glossary.html#term-regular-package).

-In the `_demo` folder, we’ll start with creating our Cython declaration file for the GDNative node we’ll be creating.
+In the `_demo` folder, we’ll start with creating our Cython definition file for the GDNative node we’ll be creating.
 We will name it `gdexample.pxd`:
 ```pyx
 from pygodot.cnodes cimport Sprite